 The likely reason it’s so excellent (which we’ll return to) is that WordPress.com does not really have customer support for lower-tier plans – at least not in the way Squarespace does.
 Because of that, WordPress.com almost *has* to make their setup intuitive to work well.

 Onboarding with self-hosted WordPress varies wildly among hosting companies.

 Some hosts like Web Hosting Hub or InMotion will ask some signup questions and send you some starter resources.
 They’ll also offer a WordPress builder app to help.
+Bluehost has a customized hosting dashboard that makes setup pretty approachable.
 But for setup and onboarding, you’re still pretty much on your own.

 You can email support for specific questions, but there’s no obvious “do this, then that” process after you install WordPress.